 We’re moving away from video walls and panels.
 Rather than large screens and lots of pixels, more companies are using smaller digital signs because they allow for more personalized interaction and direct communication.
 The screens might be small, but they deliver big results.

 Small digital signs can be placed at strategic points throughout a corporate facility for optimum engagement.
 That being said, the decreasing costs of digital signage technology are making the deployment of large-screen experiences more accessible.

 4K ultra-high-definition (UHD) screens have gained momentum in the last couple of years because they are growing more affordable.
 UHD screens are known for their high pixel density and excellent visual quality.
 UHD screens display details well and have crisp text when viewed up close, so they are well suited to touch applications.

 What will the future bring for digital signage?
 Only time will tell, but the above trends are currently fueling the digital signage industry.
 Add-On Products is staying on top of trends and delivering digital signage solutions that make digital signage easier to use, more cost-effective, and more engaging than ever before.
-For more information about our digital signage software Ariadne and Digital Sign Service, please contact us to set up a free trial or free online demo!
+For more information about our digital signage software Ariadne and Digital Sign Service conference room signs, please contact us to set up a free trial or free online demo!